 Ask anyone what they think of first when you mention Margaret River and the likely answer is wine and surfing.
 If you’re a surfer, don’t bother to keep reading.
 You’ll be kept busy with the world-class surf breaks in the region.
 For everyone else, wine lovers included, read on.
 Here’s a list of things to do in Margarete River that will let you indulge guilt-free in wine, cheese and chocolate later on.

-Some of the best and most accessible mountain biking trails in WA are located near Margaret River.
+One of the top things to do in Margaret River is exploring the excellent mountain bike trails.
+Some of the WAs best and most accessible mountain biking trails are located near Margaret River.
 The Pines, off Carter Road, offers a network of trails suited to all levels of mountain bikers including plenty of single tracks and obstacles for experienced riders.
 Click here for trail details and maps.

 For a more leisurely alternative, try the Trail to Rails.
 The former railway line has been converted into an off-road walking and cycling trail and runs from Witchcliffe to Cowaramup and passes through Margaret River township.

 Bike hire can be arranged from Margaret River Cycles.

 If you’d rather see the sights on a horse than on a bike there are plenty of opportunities to get in the saddle and go horse riding in Margaret River.
 The very friendly team at Jesters Flats offer a range of tours suited to all level riders.
 Choose from the twilight rides, country lane tours or the more exhilarating Bushman’s ride.
 If you love the idea of being a Jackaroo, try the Drover Tour where you get to experience Australian farm life and ride around cattle.

 The Mirvale Riding School near Yallingup also offers horse-riding lessons, pony rides for small children like we did here and Twilight Rides.